MicrosoftDocs/defender-docs/defender-endpoint/manage-protection-updates-microsoft-defender-antivirus.md

 3. Expand the tree to **Windows components** > **Windows Defender** > **Signature updates**.

+   > [!NOTE]
+   > - For Windows 10, versions 1703 up to and including 1809, the policy path is **Windows Components > Microsoft Defender Antivirus > Signature Updates**
+   > - For Windows 10, version 1903, the policy path is **Windows Components > Microsoft Defender Antivirus > Security Intelligence Updates**

 4. Edit the **Define the order of sources for downloading security intelligence updates** setting.
 Set the option to **Enabled**.

 5. Specify the order of sources, separated by a single pipe, for example: `InternalDefinitionUpdateServer|MicrosoftUpdateServer|MMPC`, as shown in the following screenshot.